A wall with a tv bracket mounted on it

 Before you start mounting your TV bracket, you need to gather all the tools you’ll need for the installation.
 These include a drill, stud finder, screwdriver, level, tape measure, pencil, and hardware kit.
 Set up your workspace and have all your tools, including the bracket and screws, laid out, and ready to go.

-See also How to Mount Off Center Tv
+See also How to Fix Tv Mount Holes on Tv

 It’s important to ensure that all your tools and equipment are in good working condition before you start the installation.
 Check that your drill is fully charged and that the drill bits are sharp.
 Make sure that your screwdriver has a comfortable grip and that the level is accurate.
 If any of your tools are damaged or not functioning correctly, replace them before starting the installation.